fadden/CiderPress2/DiskArc/Disk/Nibble-notes.md

 https://www.discferret.com/wiki/Apple_DiskCopy_4.2 claims that Mac 400K should be 0x02, and
 0x12 is actually Lisa 400K.
 MFM disks use 0x22.

+The crux of the issue is the meaning of bit 4, which by the Apple definitions is zero for all disks except Mac 400K.
+It would be more consistent to use the discferret definition, which uses the bit as a "Lisa" flag.

 The MAME ap_dsk35.cpp source code has a completely different take:
   - 0x00: Apple II
   - 0x01: Lisa